Trainees & Staff

 Graduate Student in Clinical Psychology

 Andy McLennan joined the Health Psychology Lab, as a graduate student, after completing his Honours BA at the University of Calgary.
 While at the University of Calgary, Mr. McLennan worked closely with Dr. Linda Carlson and co-authored several published health psychology papers.
-His graduate studies are supported, in part, through a Canada Master’s Award from the Canadian Institutes of Health Research.
+Broadly, Andy’s research interests include psychometrics, pain assessment, and chronic illness in older adults.
+His masters research was supported, in part, through a Canada Master’s Award from the Canadian Institutes of Health Research.
+Andy’s doctoral research, which examines the psychometric properties of observational pain assessment tools for older adults with severe dementia, is supported by a national fellowship from the Alzheimer Society of Canada.
+Andy consistently presents his research at national and international conferences and has published several papers in peer-reviewed journals.
 He is a former competitive junior hockey player contributing to our lab’s appreciation of sport and exercise.

 Doctoral Student in Clinical Psychology